lochnessdragon/wares/README.md

 - CMake!
 - package lock file (`wares.lock`)
 - global package cache!
 (WARES_CACHE environment + command line variable)
+- enable/disable package groups
+	- should only be able to effect your own locality, not others

+## Lacking:
+- logging into Git

 ### Consume packages from:
 - Github